Hiring A Freelance Book Editor

 In this article, you'll discover how to find the best freelance editor.
-You'll also learn what questions you should ask before hiring a freelance editor, and you'll find out how to get the most from that editor.
+You'll also learn what questions you should ask before hiring an editor, and you'll find out how to get the most from that editor.

 You've written your book, and you are now at the start of the publishing process.
-You've completed your first draught, and you are currently looking to hire a freelance editor.
+You've completed your first draught, and you are currently considering book editing.

-The first step to take is to decide on the type of editor you need.
+The first step to take is to decide on the type of professional editor you need to carry out the freelance editing.

-This type of editorial feedback will provide you with direction on what you need to change to lift your book to the next level.
+This type of editorial feedback will provide you with direction on what you need to change to lift your book to the next level and improve your writing skills.
 The editor will provide detailed guidance on what should be changed and how it can be altered.
 This is the most time consuming and complicated type of editorial feedback.
-It is also the costliest.
+It is also the costliest type of freelance editing.

-The second type of editor is a copyeditor.
-The job of the copyeditor is to fix line-level issues within the book.
+The second type of editor is a copy editor.
+The job of the freelance copy editor is to fix line-level issues within the book.
 In essence, this means they will be fixing typos, grammatical problems, and applying consistency throughout your novel.
+Copy editing is less intensive than other types of editing.

-It is foolhardy to publish a book without at least one copyedit.
+It is foolhardy to publish a book without at least one copy edit.
+In fact, copy editing your book is essential.
 This type of edit will provide a detailed list of changes that need to be made by you.
 However, it will not address plot and structure issues.
 This type of editing is less expensive than developmental editing.
 It also tends to take less time to complete.

-When it comes to the picking of an editor, it depends mostly on you and their book.
+When it comes to the picking of a content editor, it depends mostly on you and their book.
 However, it can be beneficial to turn to the traditional publishing world to find a reliable guideline as to the best approach.

 During the traditional publishing process, a novel will undergo at least one developmental edit.
-However, it usually is more than one, and at least one copyedit, though, once again, this is ordinarily multiple edits.
-Nevertheless, traditional publishers will have a larger publishing budget than a self-publishing writer; this means that a self-publishing writer will often have to look for the most cost-effective approach tp publishing their book.
+However, it usually is more than one, and at least one copy edit, though, once again, this is ordinarily multiple edits.
+Nevertheless, traditional publishers will have a larger publishing budget than a self-publishing writer; this means that a self-publishing writer will often have to look for the most cost-effective approach to publishing their book.

-It is not uncommon to see self-published books that have skipped the developmental editing stage and only undergone a copyedit.
+It is not uncommon to see self-published books that have skipped the developmental editing stage and only undergone a copy edit.
 This is understandable, though not ideal.
-Missing the developmental editing stage means that a book will not be the best possible version of itself that it can be.
+Missing the developmental editing stage, and only carry out copy editing, means that a book will not be the best possible version of itself that it can be.

-When it comes to copyediting, a different approach is required.
-A novel must undergo at least one copyedit before it is published.
-A book should undergo multiple copyedits, though often, the first two or three will be done either by the writer or friends/family.
-But it usually means that only one professional copyedit is affordable.
+When it comes to copy editing, a different approach is required from other freelance editing.
+A novel must undergo at least one copy edit before it is published.
+A book should undergo multiple copy edits, though often, the first two or three will be done either by the writer or friends/family.
+But it usually means that only one professional copy edit is affordable.
 If this is the case, then the writer and must take every step they can to ensure that they have removed as many errors before it is edited by a professional.

 Things to Consider When Hiring a Freelance Editor

-Hiring a freelance editor can be a hit and miss process, but writers can take several steps to ensure that they can find the right editor for their book.
+Hiring an editor can be a hit-and-miss process, but writers can take several steps to ensure that they can find the right editor for their book with the correct set of editing skills.

-Below are several things that a writer should consider when hiring an editor.
+Below are several things that a writer should consider when hiring an editor for book editing.

-When hiring a freelance editor, qualifications may or may not play an essential role in the decision-making process.
+When hiring an editor, qualifications may or may not play an essential role in the decision-making process.

 When hiring a developmental editor, you will quickly discover that there is no set qualification for a developmental editor.
 Anyone can simply declare themselves a developmental editor.